 FREE Wrinkled Heart Poem & Activity

 Give one of our engaging digital SEL activities a try!
 Get a FREE copy of the Wrinkled Heart activity.
-This activity includes a poem and online read-aloud formatted for Google Slides, plus a printable heart template for your empathy lesson.
+This activity includes a poem and an online read-aloud formatted for Google Slides, plus a printable heart template for your empathy lesson.

 Click the image below to grab a copy.